Using the shapes layer#

 Non-editable mode#

-If you want to disable editing of the shapes layer you can set the editable property of the layer to False.
+To disable editing of the shapes layer, set the editable property of the layer to False.

-As note in the section on 3D rendering, when using 3D rendering the shapes layer is not editable.
+As noted in 3D rendering, below, the shapes layer is not editable when using 3D rendering.

-For paths that are defined by coordinates spanning more than two dimensions, it is possible to visualize them as 3D cylinders, see for example the examples/3D_paths.py
+For paths that are defined by coordinates spanning more than two dimensions, it is possible to visualize them as 3D cylinders, see 3D Paths for examples.

 image: 3D paths